 - 1. Complete the specific course requirements for a major field of study together with required common courses. - 2.
 Complete all general education requirements. - 3.
 Complete a minimum of 124 credit hours. - 4.
 Have an overall grade point average of 2.0 and meet specific program grade point average requirements. - 5.
 Have Southwestern College course credit of at least 30 credit hours with at least a C average for all course work taken at Southwestern College (cannot include prior learning experience credit). - 6.
 Have taken 15 of the last 30 course credit hours at Southwestern (waived for Professional Studies learners who are qualified military personnel under a SOC agreement). - 7.
 Have completed a minimum of 60 hours at a baccalaureate-degree-granting institution. - 8.
-Accept the judgment of school administrators in substituting transfer credits for courses in the Southwestern College catalog. - 9.
+Complete the Application for Degree by the stated deadline. - 9.
+Accept the judgment of school administrators in substituting transfer credits for courses in the Southwestern College catalog. - 10.
 Be elected to the respective degree by the faculty and by the Board of Trustees.